GUIDE 2024

 Organizational knowledge is a vital asset.
 Organizations rely on knowledge management to safeguard this asset and create a knowledge-sharing culture that benefits employees and the business’s bottom line.

-Knowledge managers are responsible for safeguarding organizational knowledge, capturing tacit knowledge and converting it into new knowledge, and creating a culture of knowledge sharing that ultimately has a positive impact on the business’s bottom line.
+Knowledge managers are responsible for safeguarding organizational knowledge, capturing tacit knowledge and converting it into new knowledge, and creating a culture of knowledge sharing that has a positive impact on the business’s bottom line.

 As a knowledge manager, you will oversee the selection and implementation of electronic knowledge management tools for knowledge capture, storage, and sharing.

-Since the knowledge manager role is such as critical role, organizations will make sure they select the best candidate for the job.
+Since the knowledge manager role is such a critical role, organizations will make sure they select the best candidate for the job.
 The hiring process is complex and involves resume screening and multiple job interviews.

 To get your foot in the door, your resume must check all the right boxes.
 Without a good resume, your chances of landing your dream job are less than remote.